 Role of the Chief Executive Officer in Executive Compensation Decisions: The Company's chief executive officer works closely with the Compensation Committee providing his assessment and recommendations on the competitiveness of the programs, performance issues and challenges and makes recommendations for consideration pertaining to the compensation of his subordinate team.
-The Compensation Committee takes these recommendations into consideration and either approves or works with chief executive officer to develop suitable proposals.
+The Compensation Committee takes these recommendations into consideration and either approves or works with the chief executive officer to develop suitable proposals.
 The chief executive officer does not, however, make, participate in, provide input for or make recommendations about his own compensation.

 Use of Independent Advisors: The Compensation Committee has, in the past, retained an independent advisor to evaluate industry compensation practices, including base, bonus and long-term incentive values including annual grant levels.
-In 2011, the Compensation Committee did not retain the services of any outside consultants or advisors.
-Rather, the Compensation Committee relied on previous studies and current market data prepared by Equilar, which the Compensation Committee determined to be sufficient for the purposes of making comparisons necessary to evaluate the Company's executives' compensation for 2011 or 2012.
+In 2013, the Compensation Committee did not retain the services of any outside consultants or advisors.
+Rather, the Compensation Committee relied on previous studies and current market data prepared by Equilar, which the Compensation Committee determined to be sufficient for the purposes of making comparisons necessary to evaluate the Company's executives' compensation for and 2014 and 2013.

-Consideration of 2011 Stockholder Say on Pay Vote.
+Consideration of 2013 Stockholder Say on Pay Vote.

-At the Company's 2011 Annual Meeting of Stockholders, the stockholders overwhelmingly approved, on an advisory basis, the compensation of the named executive officers (95% of votes cast), and voted for approval of an annual frequency for future advisory votes with respect to named executive officer compensation (78% of votes cast).
+At the Company's 2013 Annual Meeting of Stockholders, the stockholders approved, on an advisory basis, the compensation of the named executive officers (92% of votes cast).
 The Compensation Committee believes this level of stockholder support reflects a strong endorsement of the Company's compensation policies and decisions.
-The Compensation Committee has considered the results of this advisory vote on executive compensation in determining the Company's compensation policies and decisions for 2012, and has determined that these policies and decisions are appropriate and in the best interests of the Company and its stockholders at this time.
+The Compensation Committee has considered the results of this advisory vote on executive compensation in determining the Company's compensation policies and decisions for 2014, and has determined that these policies and decisions are appropriate and in the best interests of the Company and its stockholders at this time.
 In addition, the Company's Board of Directors has considered the stockholder vote and management's recommendation regarding the frequency of future stockholder advisory votes on the compensation of the Company's named executive officers and has adopted the stockholders' recommendation of an annual advisory vote on the compensation of the Company's named executive officers until the next required vote on this matter, or until the Board of Directors otherwise determines that a different frequency for such advisory votes is in the best interests of the stockholders of the Company.